ºÚÁϳԹÏ

 Poisoning

-Children are naturally curious and dont understand that poisons and chemicals could harm them.
+Children are naturally curious and don't understand that and could harm them.
+Many products in the home can cause harm to your child.

-• Store poisons and chemicals in a locked cupboard.
+• store poisons and chemicals in a locked cupboard, ideally 1.5 metres above the floor

-• Read labels before giving any medication to your child.
-If in doubt, speak with a pharmacist.
+• read labels before giving any medication to your child — if you are not sure, speak with a pharmacist

 Read more about medicine and poison safety in the home.